Barbara, The Dinosaur, and the Water Horse: Chapter 1

 The sirens scoffed.
 “Why on earth would you want to do that?”

+The sirens looked at each other, then looked back to the Water Horse.
 They agreed unanimously.
 “No one in the sea would want to be on land longer than a day.
 If you collect enough seaweed, you’ll see why.”

 One old siren coughed.
 “I remember.”